-Senate Okays Bill Mandating Social Media Platforms To Have Offices In Nigeria
+Senate Okays Bill Mandating Social Media Platforms to Have Offices in Nigeria

 “However, despite the enormous user base and the value generated from Nigerian participation, these multinational corporations have no physical offices in Nigeria.

-“The absence of physical offices for these social media giants in Nigeria presents major challenges, including, limited local representation.”
+“The absence of physical offices for these social media giants in Nigeria presents major challenges, including, limited local representation,” he said.

 He also said the lack of a local presence of social media platforms creates a disconnect between the platforms and their Nigerian user base.

-Nwoko said the absence of physical offices has deprived Nigerians, numerous opportunities.
+Nwoko said the absence of physical offices has deprived Nigerians of numerous opportunities.

-According to him, “Economically, it denies Nigeria the benefits of job creation in areas such as customer service, content moderation, legal compliance and marketing.
+He added, “Economically, it denies Nigeria the benefits of job creation in areas such as customer service, content moderation, legal compliance, and marketing.

 “Imagine the thousands of young Nigerians who could be employed by these companies, gaining valuable skills and contributing to our economy.